KenKundert/emborg/doc/commands.rst

     $ emborg manifest --archive continuum-2021-04-01T12:19:58

 Or you choose an archive based on a date and time.
-The youngest archive that is older than specified date and time is used.
+The oldest archive that is
+younger than specified date and time is used.

 .. code-block:: bash